WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: rebuild_index <project|project/component>

 Rebuilds index for fulltext search.
-This might be lengthy operation if you have a huge set of translation units.
+This might be lengthy operation if you have a huge set of translation strings.

 .. django-admin-option:: --clean